-Students should give written notice of withdrawal to the university registrar or the director of student success to officially terminate their enrollment.
+Students should give written notice of withdrawal to the university registrar or the success coach to officially terminate their enrollment.
 Students who do not give written notice will be withdrawn from courses when it is determined, by the university, that the student is no longer pursuing his or her educational objective.